margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I was already aware of the trucks at the Port and on the roads in Bristol, but it led me to love the truck drivers more everywhere.
 I had thought Country music was just for White People, but I realized I already listened to and played country music produced by African Americans.

+## From the South, Subjectivity ##
+Other people are also from the South and have individual meanings, memories, and roots associated with the South.
+Not everything is centered around my ancestors and me.
+Other people are living and have meanings, memories, roots, and ancestors associated with music on the South.

 ## At the Root ##
 At the root is the same heart responding and reacting to the same culture.
 The same heart is at the root singing, appreciating, and interpreting.